emnify/product-docs/docs/how-tos/data-allowances.md

 1. Adjust your existing policies under **Details** or select **New coverage policy** to create a new one.

 :::info
-Once enabled, you need to configure a data allowance for your coverage policies to use them with devices.
+Once configured, you need to add a data allowance for your coverage policies to use them with devices.
 :::

 ## Change the data allowance